There are two fundamental reasons why water play is critical for young children in our early childhood programs and schools.

 - water plants in a garden

-- pour a drink for a thirsty friend, or
+- pour a drink for a thirsty friend

 - be careful to turn off the faucet after washing hands.

-*Many thanks to the Mother Goose Time early childhood educators who contributed photos and ideas to this article.
+*Many thanks to the Experience Early Learning staff who contributed to this article.*

 Select each educator’s name to learn more about their individual teaching style: